 The new Gaia GPS includes a faster/smoother mapping engine.
 Gaia Topo and some other sources now display as ‘vector’ maps.
 This improvement means labels stay crisp as you zoom in/out and maps download in smaller sizes.

 National Geographic Trails Illustrated

 The new Gaia GPS includes an expanded map catalog, featuring National Geographic Trails Illustrated.
-These are the most trusted and highly-rated topographic maps available for America’s top outdoor destinations.
+These are the most trusted and highly-rated topographic maps available for the United States’ top outdoor destinations.
 They are produced and regularly updated in partnership with local land managers and experts.
 They include detailed topographic information, clearly marked trails, recreational points of interest, and navigational aids.
 We’re thrilled to include this layer with a Gaia GPS Premium Membership.

 - Premium Members also get access to another new source – Neotreks topo maps for the US

 - all users of the new Gaia GPS can now access MapBox Satellite, Outdoor, and Streets maps – previously restricted to premium subscribers.

 Trail and Park Search